 Plus, part of it takes place in a movie theater, and that's one of my most favorite places in the world.
 Not only is a movie theater a place where we get scared, laugh, cry, and bite our nails, but my sisters and I have all worked in one, and there would even be times when I would be baby-sat in one, hopping from auditorium to auditorium, enjoying a small box of free popcorn.

 I am the most surprised by the reception of "Bettina."
 This is a short story named after my best friend.
 I didn't torture myself for weeks while writing it like I had with other stories.
 I was definitely more laid back while writing this.

 As a result, I didn't think it would be very liked by readers - I thought people would see it as weird.
 It wasn't universally loved, but it is definitely a favorite from my readers and has received the most praise out of all my work thus far.

 I will always consider Surreal Ecstasy to be my masterpiece.
+This is not to say that I think it's a superior piece of work.
+It's a masterpiece to me personally, as an artist.
 It was my first novel, and in many ways I've grown as a writer since I wrote it in 2011, but on a personal, emotional level, Surreal Ecstasy is the most artistic and probably the most pure, since it was written without very much critique.

 I certainly hope to improve upon my skills and produce something of even better literary quality than I have ever dreamed, and I will always strive for that.